katieloesch/hangman-react/README.md

 - films.js
 - cities.js

-In order to get information to display as a hint for each word I used chatGTP.
+In order to get information to display as a hint for each word I used chatGTP.<br>
-(the api file I originally used (words.js) was not generated with chatGTP, it was downloaded from https://drive.google.com/file/d/1V3qIVPEtiJSlGEAqF_dMTF2HRGt_eq2U/view)
+(The api file I originally used (words.js) was not generated with chatGTP, it was downloaded from [codingNepal] (https://drive.google.com/file/d/1V3qIVPEtiJSlGEAqF_dMTF2HRGt_eq2U/view))

 ## 7. <a name="challenges"></a> Challenges